confluentinc/examples/ccloud/docs/index.rst

 Overview
 ========

 This Confluent Cloud demo showcases Hybrid Kafka Clusters from Self-Hosted to Confluent Cloud.
-This demo is an expansion of the `KSQL Tutorial <https://docs.confluent.io/current/ksql/docs/tutorials/basics-local.html#create-a-stream-and-table>`__ , but instead of KSQL stream processing running on your local install, it runs on your |ccloud| cluster.
+This automated demo is an expansion of the `KSQL Tutorial <https://docs.confluent.io/current/ksql/docs/tutorials/basics-local.html#create-a-stream-and-table>`__ , but instead of KSQL stream processing running on your local install, it runs on your |ccloud| cluster.

 You can monitor the KSQL streams in Confluent Control Center.
 This demo also showcases the Confluent Replicator executable for self-hosted Confluent to Confluent Cloud.
 This can be used for Disaster Recovery or other scenarios.
 In this case, Replicator is used to bootstrap the KSQL stream processing input Kafka topics `users` and `pageviews`.